BWICS/GHC2019/README.md

 1. Yadira Cruz *[applied but not heard back;  intends CS major and sociology minor; took 1103; next fall in 2101 ]*

+1. Michelle Luan  *[ applied for GHC scholarship (has not heard back; intends Computer science and math double major, economics minor;  has taken intro to CS and data structures, taking algorithms in the fall ]*